 read the post

 The week before Thanksgiving, our house briefly became a full-blown disaster zone.
 Our fourteen-month-old had already powered through six ear infections in his first year of life.
 In an effort to avoid nuking his entire microbiome with antibiotics, we decided to move forward with ear tube surgery.
 As surgeries go, it’s minor.
 But it’s still […]

-Presence, Chaos, and the Silly Face That Changed Everything
+Norovirus, and the Silly Face That Changed Everything

+read the post